Installation system requirements (FREE SELF)

 You can increase the number of Puma workers, provided enough CPU and memory capacity is available.
 A higher number of Puma workers usually helps to reduce the response time of the application and increase the ability to handle parallel requests.
 You must perform testing to verify the optimal settings for your infrastructure.

-The recommended number of threads is dependent on several factors, including total memory, and use of legacy Rugged code.
+The recommended number of threads is dependent on several factors, including total memory.

 - If the operating system has a maximum 2 GB of memory, the recommended number of threads is